Alterna-Systems/COMP/README.md

 ## The one-paragraph version

-Quantum computing systems require an AI mediator to manage the abstraction boundary between classical and quantum hardware.
+Theoretical quantum computing systems that would use this methodology require an AI mediator to manage the abstraction boundary between classical and quantum hardware.
 That mediator has access to pre-measurement quantum states — upstream of any encryption.
 Post-quantum cryptography (PQC) secures the channel.
 It does not secure the endpoint.
 The endpoint is the seam.
 Current security architecture for classical-quantum hybrid systems does not account for this.
 This disclosure names it.

 ---